 Slowly walking around the lakes edge there’s a weathered but hardy looking man with 2 large Yak.
 I have no idea where he has come from or where he is going, there’s nothing for miles around.

 Up inside the monastery, not as large as the ones we had seen in Lhasa, but even here nearly as far into the middle of nowhere as you can go it’s incredible.
-In one room there’s a Buddha statue nearly the size of a house, it’s bright gold and apparently the plating of this house sized statue is real gold!
+In one room there’s a Buddha statue nearly the size of a house, it’s bright shiney gold in colour, and apparently the plating of this house sized statue is real gold!

 Before we leave the town I was craving something to eat other than the bowls of plain wet noodle we had eaten for breakfast, lunch and dinner for the last few days.
 Looking around the small town it appears there is nowhere you can buy food, no small shop, no one selling local food or supplies, nothing.
 It takes 15 minutes of peering in door to door when I find a doorway into a room which essentially looks like a small dusty garage.
 On the floor are some old looking mattresses and wooden crates covered by dusty looking duvet covers.
 The man who showed me in to the house lifts the duvets to reveal to my surprise crates of Apples and Grapes!
 Bingo, I can’t believe it, this is the first non noodle based food we had seen for ages.
-I buy as many Apples and Grapes as possible!
+I exchange some well used Tibetan currency for as many Apples and Grapes as possible!

 We Made It!

-Our room for the night is a small and dark concrete walled room, we actually have real beds, small wire framed ones but this a luxury I wasn’t expecting.
+Our room for the night is a small and dark concrete walled room, we actually have real beds, small wire framed ones, but this a luxury I wasn’t expecting.
 It’s about -10 inside the room but we have sleeping bags and layers of thick blankets.
 I don’t really know how to describe how I felt during the night as I struggled to sleep.
 I tried to sleep but I would wake up about every 20 minutes, sometimes I was freezing cold and sometimes boiling hot.
 It felt a bit like being very drunk while having the Flu.
 Weird micro dreams come & go as I struggle to try and stay asleep.
 In my mind I’m actually concerned for my own health and know I should really let someone know how bad I’m now feeling.
 I resist reaching for the provided oxygen tanks because once you start using it I’m told it’s difficult to re-adjust again.